Sage-Bionetworks/synapsemonitor/README.md

                         default ~/.synapseConfig)
 ```

-#### Create email notifications to changes
+### Create email notifications to changes

 Monitors a list of projects for changes and sends an email through the synapse messaging system to the user specified when changes have been made to the projects.
 Includes a list of changed files.

 ```
+synapsemonitor monitor -h

-usage: monitor.py [-h] [--userId USERID]
+usage: synapsemonitor monitor [-h] [--userid USERID]
-                  [--projects [projects [projects ...]]] [--days days]
+                              [--email_subject EMAIL_SUBJECT] [--days days]
-                  [--updateProject] [--config file]

-Checks for new/modified entities in a project.
+                              [--update_project]
+                              projectid

+positional arguments:
+  projectid             Synapse ID of project to be monitored.

 optional arguments:
-  -h, --help            show this help message and exit --userId USERID       User Id of individual to send report, defaults to
+  -h, --help            show this help message and exit --userid USERID       User Id of individual to send report, defaults to
                         current user.
-  --projects [projects [projects ...]], -p [projects [projects ...]]
-                        Synapse IDs of projects to be monitored.
+  --email_subject EMAIL_SUBJECT
-  --days days, -d days  Find modifications in the last days --updateProject       If set will modify the annotations by setting
-                        lastAuditTimeStamp to the current time on each project.
+                        Sets the subject heading of the email sent out (defaults to New Synapse Files) --days days, -d days  Find modifications in the last days --update_project      If set will modify the annotations by setting lastAuditTimeStamp to the current time on each project.
-  --config file         Synapse config file with user credentials (overides
-                        default ~/.synapseConfig)
 ```